gnosischain/tokenbridge-contracts/USDSMigration.md

 2. `XDaiForeignBridge.sol`: new function introduced
    1. `swapSDAIToUSDS`: one time function for bridge migration
    2. Add token parameter in message parsing.
-3. `HomeErcToNative.sol`: token parameter is included in event `UserRequestForSignatures`, in `Message` library for parsing and encoding.
+3. `HomeErcToNative.sol`: token parameter is included in event `UserRequestForSignature`, in `Message` library for parsing and encoding.
 4. `HomeOverdrawManagement.sol`: add token parameter in `fixAssetsAboveLimits` function.
 5. `ErcToNativeBridgeHelper.sol`: add token parameter to `getMessageHash` function.